Frequently asked questions

 We have limited staff at some sites and their focus will be on managing site safety.

 Why are no permits being issued at the moment?
 When will that resume?

 We are closely monitoring Scottish Government guidance to ensure we protect the health and wellbeing of our employees and those we work with including customers, suppliers, visitors and communities.
 In line with the current guidance, we have taken the decision to cancel permissions for events and group activities that were planned to take place between now and the end of August.
-For more information on agreements and permissions for specific guidance, please refer to our Tenants, Agreements and Permissions Holders’ FAQ.
+For more information on agreements and permissions for specific guidance, please refer to our Tenants, Agreements and Permissions Holders’ FAQ (PDF 287KB).

 Can volunteers carry out work on the national forests and land?